PICNIC - an online parent support program on young children's food and eating

 The research project "PICNIC in Swedish child health services"

-Would you like to help us shape PICNIC for families in Sweden?
+Want to help us shape PICNIC for families in Sweden?

 We are looking for people who would like to join a reference group and take part in one or more meetings—either individually or in a group.
 This research is not about evaluating you as a parent.
 Instead, we want your feedback on what we are creating in PICNIC.
 We are looking for up to 30 fathers, mothers and other caregivers of preschool‑aged children (from 12 months to 5 years) to participate.
+We are especially looking for you who don't have Swedish as your primary language.

 Interested in participating?